Sampling from Potts on random graphs of unbounded degree via random-cluster dynamics: The FK-dynamics shatters quickly on random graphs

 Recall from Definition~\ref{def:matchings-perfect-matchings} that we use $\fM_n$ as the set of all (not necessarily perfect) matchings of the complete graph on the ${\|\vdn\|}_1$ many half-edges.
 The matching $A$ is naturally identified with a set of edges on the original vertex set $\{1,...,n\}$, each pairing of two half-edges becoming an edge between the vertices they belong to.
 Abusing notation, we will understand $A$ both as a matching element of $\fM_n$ and as a multiset of edges on $\{1,...,n\}$.

 \begin{definition} For an element $A\in \fM_n$, let $\partial A$ be the set of vertices in $\{1,...,n\}$ having half-edges that are not matched in $A$.
 Let $\pi_{A}^1$ be the random-cluster measure on the edge set $A$ with wired boundary conditions wiring all vertices of $\partial A$.
-Let $(X_{A,t}^1)_{t\ge 0}$ be the continuous-time FK-dynamics initialized from the all wired configuration on $A$, and making updates according to $\pi_{A}^1$. \end{definition}
+Let $(X_{A,t}^1)_{t\ge 0}$ be the continuous-time FK-dynamics initialized from the all wired configuration on $A$ (as well as outside $A$), and making updates in $A$ according to $\pi_{A}^1$. \end{definition}

 We next place all the chains $(\mathcal X_{t}^1)_{t\ge 0}= \big\{(X_{A,t}^1)_{t \ge 0}\big\}_{A\in \fM_n}$ on all possible matchings $A\in \fM_n$, in the same probability space, and construct an explicit coupling of them.